Back to all articles

 Place A items in fast, easy-to-count locations to reduce travel and picking errors.
 Move C items to secondary locations if space is constrained.

 ABC is powerful, but one dimension is never enough for every catalog.
-Some low-value items are operationally critical, and some high-value items move slowly.
+Some low-value items are operationally critical, and some high-value items barely move.

 • Critical spares problem: A cheap gasket can stop production.
 Add a criticality flag so it is not under-controlled.